 TOSHIBA Desktop Assist TOSHIBA Desktop Assist is a graphical user interface that provides access to specific tools and TOSHIBA utilities and applications that make the use and configuration of the computer easier.
 To access this utility, click Desktop -> Desktop Assist .
 TOSHIBA PC Diagnostic Tool The TOSHIBA PC Diagnostic Tool will display basic system configuration information and allow the functionality of some of the computer's built-in hardware devices to be tested.
 For details on TOSHIBA PC Diagnostic Tool, see the help file.
 TOSHIBA Password utility This utility allows you to set a password in order to restrict access to the computer.
 TOSHIBA System Settings This utility allows you to customize your hardware settings according to the way you work with the computer and the peripherals you use.
+TOSHIBA VIDEO PLAYER This software is provided for playback of DVD Video.
+To access this utility, click Desktop -> Desktop Assist -> Media & Entertainment -> TOSHIBA VIDEO PLAYER .
+For details on how to use TOSHIBA VIDEO PLAYER, see the help file.

+TOSHIBA HDD Accelerator TOSHIBA HDD Accelerator is an application that can improve hard drive access performance by using part of the main memory of the computer as a cache.
+To access this utility, click Desktop -> Desktop Assist -> Tools & Utilities -> HDD Accelerator .
+For details on TOSHIBA HDD Accelerator, see the help file.
 TOSHIBA eco Utility This computer is equipped with "eco mode".
 This mode slightly lowers performance of some devices to reduce electric power consumption.
 You can realize measurable power savings by using it continuously.
 TOSHIBA eco Utility helps you control and monitor your power savings.
 Various information can help you to understand your degree of contribution to the environment.
 Furthermore, this utility contains Peak shift function that can help reduce power usage during periods of peak demand by shifting some power consumption to periods when demand is lower.
 To access this utility, click Desktop -> Desktop Assist -> Tools & Utilities -> eco Utility .
 For details on TOSHIBA eco utility, see the help file.
-TOSHIBA Media Player by sMedio This software is a multimedia player which can be used to play back video, music and photo.
-TrueLink+ TOSHIBA Media Player can play back contents on a local library/home network/SkyDrive.
-To access it, click the Media Player icon on the Start screen.
+TOSHIBA Blu-ray Disc Player This software is provided for playback of Blu-ray DiscTM.
+It has an on-screen interface and functions.
+To start this utility, click Desktop -> Desktop Assist -> Media & Entertainment -> TOSHIBA Blu-ray Disc Player .
+For details on how to use TOSHIBA Blu-ray Disc Player, see the help file.
+TOSHIBA Media Player by sMedio TrueLink+ This software is a multimedia player which can be used to play back video, music and photo.
+TOSHIBA Media Player can play back contents on a local library/home network/SkyDrive.

+To access it, click the Media Player icon on the

 For details, please refer to the Tutorial.
-TOSHIBA Function Key This utility allows you to perform some features by pressing a specified key or combined with the FN key.
-To setup this utility, click Desktop -> Desktop Assist -> Tools & Utilities -> TOSHIBA Function Key.
-For details, please refer to the Function Key section.